-Hands up if you think spinning bears no resemblance to cycling outside and has zero benefit for a real-life cyclist?
+Hands up if you think spinning bears no resemblance to cycling outside and has zero benefits for a real-life cyclist?

 Having given it a go, I’ll agree on the first point – traditional spinning classes are nothing like cycling.